 By Bethany Whittaker

-To begin the conversation about Black mental health, we must unpack the ways that historical and systemic oppression contributes to and compounds mental health issues faced by Black folks, as well as creates barriers for accessing care.
+To begin the conversation about Black mental health, we must unpack the ways historical and systemic oppression contributes to and compounds mental health issues faced by Black folks, as well as creates barriers for accessing care.

 According to the Department of Health and Human Services, Black Americans are 20 percent more likely to experience serious psychological distress, yet are less likely to seek treatment.

-To honor the resilience of the Black community and the importance of addressing mental health, we breakdown how Black history factors into Black mental health, and how we can work toward affirmation and healing.
+To honor the resilience of the Black community and the importance of addressing mental illness, we breakdown how Black history factors into Black mental health, and how we can work toward affirmation and healing.

 Within the Black community lies a visceral mistrust of the medical establishment.
 Historically, Black folks have been exploited and exposed to violence by the U.S. government and medical community through the coerced sterilization of federal eugenics programs and the unethical Tuskegee Study that used black lives and bodies in the name of medical advancement.